yassine-AO/Attendance-Management-System/README.md

 - **Academic Year**: Represents a specific academic year, including students, modules, and calendars.
 - **Calendar**: Manages schedules for modules, linking to academic years and specific days.

-## Skills and Qualities Demonstrated
+## Skills and Qualities Demonstrated⚡

 - **Full-Stack Web Development**: Comprehensive experience in front-end and back-end development.
 - **Database Management**: Proficient in designing and managing relational databases with MySQL.